gokrazy-community/firmware-rpi/README.md

 go run cmd/retrieve/main.go
 ```

-It will retrieve the firmware from https://github.com/raspberrypi/firmware to the `dist` folder.
+It will retrieve the download the latest firmware files from https://archive.raspberrypi.org/debian/ and extract them to the `dist` folder.

 ## Licenses